|Coordinates:||34.4716 S 57.8512 W|

 In the city have been preserved many interesting monuments, including these:

-Portuguese Museum - a museum of Purtuguese colonial culture, located in a building which was constructed in 18th century.
+- Portuguese Museum - a museum of Purtuguese colonial culture, located in a building which was constructed in the 18th century.

 In former centuries visitors from Buenos Aires did not bring much good here.
 Today the situation has changed - most tourists come here from Argentina.
 Colonia del Sacramento today is a romantic retreat, a blend of (now) romantic past and beautiful architecture.